skip-th/MassiveClicks/README.md

 <session_id> <time_passed> <event_type> <document_id>
 ```

-Only clicks containing a document ID occuring in the immediately preceding
+Only clicks containing a document ID occurring in the immediately preceding
 query are considered.